taydejesus/gameLab/README.md

 [Play the game](https://taydejesus.github.io/gameLab/)

 ### Instructions:
 Numbers labeling each row and column let the user know how many bad tiles are in that row or column.

 Click all the good tiles to win!

 Right clicking allows you to flag a tile.
 Flags prevent accidental clicks on known bad tiles.

 ### Future features:
-- Add 'x' or image to mark the 'bad' block the user clicked, since people with a certain colorblindness cannot see the difference between the red and green block colors.
 - Add a button to redirect back to the start page between games sessions

 ### Known Bugs: